yyalau/comp5331-causal-inference/README.md

                 - `base.py`: Defines the input data type of the ERM models and its base class.
                 - `cnn.py`: Defines the architecture of small CNN and its submodules.
                 - `resnet18.py`: Defines the architecture of ResNet-18 and its submodules.
-                - `vit_wrapper.py`: Defines the additional properties. such as checkpoint loading, of ViT classifier.
+                - `vit_wrapper.py`: Defines the additional properties. such as checkpoint loading, of ViT classifier (with pretrained ViT-Base/16).
-                - `vit.py`: Defines the architecture of ViT classifier and its submodules.
+                - `vit.py`: Defines the architecture of ViT classifier (without pretrained) and its submodules.
             - `fa`:
                 - `base.py`: Defines the input data type of the FA frameworks and its base class
                 - `faft.py`: Defines the forward passing of FAFT.